Androsh7/Androsh7/README.md

 Hi, My name is Androsh7

+My interests include studying malware and pen testing various applications.

-I primarily code in C++ and do a bit of python, powershell, and bash
+I code primarily in C++, but also powershell, bash, and python